SLviski/SLviski/README.md

 - 👋 Hi, I’m @SLviski
 - 👀 I’m interested in programing 💻
 - 🌱I’m currently TRY self learning
-- 💞️ I’m looking to collaborate on
--         fun And happy life
+- 💞️ I’m looking to collaborate fun And happy life
-- 📫 How to reach me
+[- 📫 How to reach me]
 - ✍️ Tell me any one ideas 🧑‍💻
 - 😄 Pronouns: ...
-- ⚡ Fun fact: working sleeping   <
+- ⚡ Fun fact: working sleeping
-- > eating
+-  eating

 <!---
 SLviski/SLviski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.